-The objective of the Company is to provide capital and income growth through investment in a diversified portfolio in assets both in the UK and in some or all world markets.
-Investment may be made across asset classes including transferable securities, units of collective investment schemes, warrants, deposits and money market instruments.
+The Company's investment policy will be to invest in a diverse portfolio which may include transferable securities (including equities, bonds and listed closed ended funds), collective investment schemes, warrants, money market instruments, cash, and deposits that can best take advantage of economic opportunities worldwide.
 There is no limit to which the Company can be invested in each asset class or sector.
 The Company will not maintain an interest in immovable property or tangible moveable property.

-It is the ACD's intention that derivative and forward transactions will only be entered into by the Company for Efficient Portfolio Management purposes.
-The Company may only use derivatives and forward transactions for investment purposes on the giving of 60 days' notice to shareholders.
+It is the ACD's intention that derivative and forward transactions will only be used for Efficient Portfolio Management.
+The Company may only use derivatives and forward transactions for investment purposes on the giving of 60 days' notice to Shareholders.
 The use of derivative and forward transactions for Efficient Portfolio Management is not intended to increase the risk profile of the Company.